liberland/laws/drafting/drafts/legislative-rules.md

 1. In circumstances where the declarations encompassed within a single Article are intrinsically linked, to the extent that their segregation would result in a significant alteration or loss of meaning, they shall be consolidated within a single paragraph.
 2. Conversely, if the declarations maintain a degree of connectivity, yet not so profound as to necessitate their conflation, they shall be distributed across separate paragraphs.

+### Article 8: Division into Sections and Subsections
+1. Legislative documents shall conform to a hierarchical structure with primary division into Sections.
+This ensures clear delineation of legislative content and ease of navigation for the reader.
+2. In cases of increased complexity, a secondary tier of division shall be employed.
+Legislative documents may be further divided into Subsections within the primary Sections.
+This additional layer of categorization enables a more granular breakdown of content, enhancing comprehension and systematic analysis of the legislative material.

+### Article 9: Division into Books
+1. In instances where a legislative document encapsulates a complex array of systematically interrelated components, it may be divided into larger, autonomous units referred to as Books.
+While each Book is designed to encapsulate a comprehensive set of standalone legal directives, it forms an integral part of the overarching legislative document.
+2. These Books are suitable for independent printing and reading.
+Nevertheless, they should be understood and interpreted within the broader context of the complete legislative document.
+This ensures the holistic comprehension of the legislative intent and interconnectedness of legal provisions.